czekem/excel_love/README.md

 * Intuitive interface enables easy selection of desired columns and values.

-* Generates summaries of chosen columns for quick data analysis
+* Generates summaries of chosen columns for quick data analysis.

-* Saves data modifications to the user-specified file format
+* Saves data modifications to the user-specified file format.

 * Planned desktop application (GUI) for user-friendly interaction (will be added soon)